LazyX2/smth_for_school/README.md

-# smth_for_school
-idk this is something for school ig
+# This is something I made for my school